The Rowe Sparkes Partnership

 - legal and regulatory compliance

-Our use of that information is subject to your instructions, the General Data Protection Regulations (GDPR) and our duty of confidentiality.
+Our use of that information is subject to your instructions, the Data Protection Act 2018 and our duty of confidentiality.

 Which third parties will we share your personal data with?